buddhike/gulp-jspm-build/readme.md

 #gulp-jspm-build
-custom gulp task to run jspm build and produce output as a Vinyl stream.
+custom gulp task to run jspm build and produce output as a vinyl stream.

-This project is under development and not ready for production yet.

 #Install